 - Linux: RHEL 7 and later, SUSE Linux Enterprise Server 12 and later.
 The software is expected to run without problem on other recent Linux systems, but we do not guarantee this.
 To use BLAST related functionality, libnsl.so.1 is required.

 - 64 bit operating system

 - 16 GB RAM recommended (8 GB RAM required)

 See Limitations on maximum number of cores for information pertaining to working on systems with >64 cores.

 For mapping reads to the human genome ( 3.2 gigabases), or genomes of a similar size, 16 GB RAM is required.
 Smaller systems can be used when mapping to small genomes.

 Larger amounts of memory can help the overall speed of the analysis when working with large datasets, but little gain is expected above about 32 GB of RAM.

 Increasing the number of cpus can decrease the time a read mapping takes, however performance gain is expected to be limited above approximately 40 threads.

-3D rendering is only supported when the CLC Genomics Workbench in installed on the same machine the viewer is opened on: indirect rendering (such as x11 forwarding through ssh), remote desktop connection/VNC, and running in virtual machines is not supported.
+Note: 3D rendering is only supported when the CLC Genomics Workbench is installed on the same machine the viewer is opened on.
+Indirect rendering (such as X11 forwarding through ssh), remote desktop connection/VNC, and running in virtual machines is not supported.

 De novo assembly may need more memory than stated above - this depends both on the number of reads, error profile and the complexity and size of the genome.
 See http://resources.qiagenbioinformatics.com/white-papers/White_paper_on_de_novo_assembly_4.pdf for examples of the memory usage of various data sets.